 Whether you decide to include bank holidays in the annual holiday allowance or not, you should know that for all employees, minimum statutory holiday entitlement is calculated by multiplying the number of days worked per week by a minimum factor of 5.6.
-The result, which is capped at a minimum of 28 days (even if an employee works 6 or 7 days a week), is the minimum number of days of annual leave that the worker is statutorily entitled to.
+The result, which is capped at 28 days (even if an employee works 6 or 7 days a week), is the minimum number of days of annual leave that the worker is statutorily entitled to.

 Employers must ensure that all employees have at least the statutory minimum holiday allowance and that part-time employees are not treated less favourably than full-time employees.

 To calculate the minimum part-time annual leave, you multiply the number of days worked in a week by the same 5.6 factor.
 For example, if a part-time employee works two days a week, then the calculation is 2 x 5.6 = 11.2, meaning the worker gets 11.2 days annual leave.
 This would usually be rounded up to 11.5 or 12 days annual leave to keep things simple.